Phoa Tjoen Hoay: Biography

-Phoa Tjoen Hoay was born in Buitenzorg, Buitenzorg Residency, Dutch East Indies (today Bogor, Indonesia) in 1890.
+Phoa Tjoen Hoay was born in Bogor, Buitenzorg Residency, Dutch East Indies (today Bogor, Indonesia) in 1890.
 He came from an elite Peranakan Chinese family in Buitenzorg; his father was a Kapitan Cina (Dutch-appointed Chinese community representative) and his older brother Phoa Tjoen Hoat also became a journalist.
 Little is known about Phoa's early life or education, although he seems to have had a European education and could read and write in Dutch, English, and French and possibly written Chinese, as well as Malay.

 He began working as a translator in around 1904, translating Chinese detective novels into Malay.
 He also translated from European languages; in 1907 he published a Malay translation of Alexandre Dumas fils's La Dame aux Camélias in serialized form in Li Po.
 Over the next two decades he translated a number of other works from Chinese, French and English into Malay, including seven volumes of Sherlock Holmes printed in 1914, and English and German adventure novels by writers such as H. Rider Haggard.

 He seems to have become a journalist around 1909, at the start of a huge boom in new Malay-language newspapers and a growth of readership due to the expansion of literacy among the non-European population.
 He became editor of the short-lived Malay edition of a Chinese magazine in Batavia called Hoa To.
-By 1911 he had relocated to Semarang in Central Java and became editor of the daily newspaper Warna Warta.
+By 1911, he had relocated to Semarang in Central Java and became editor of the daily newspaper Warna Warta.
 That same year, he was summoned before the public prosecutor in Batavia for an article he had printed in Hoa To the year before.
 In the piece, he had stated that young Chinese in the Indies should go to school to learn Chinese, and then English, a world language, rather than learn Dutch, a language only spoken in a small corner of the world.
 He also thought that the push to build Dutch-language schools for Chinese children (Hollandsch Chineesche School) was part of an intentional campaign to turn the Chinese community away from Chinese nationalism.
 He was charged with sedition and subversion of authority, and causing hatred between Dutch and Chinese, he was given an extremely harsh punishment of six months of forced labour.
 Public opinion was shocked by this heavy sentence, and petitions were sent to the Governor-general of the Dutch East Indies; but the sentence was upheld, although he ended up serving part of his sentence in prison rather than at hard labour.
 In 1912, while still serving his sentence, he was caught by guards with some newspapers in his possession.
-He was sentence to 8 days of solitary confinement and three months without any visitors.
+He was sentenced to 8 days of solitary confinement and three months without any visitors.